devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Code Snippet XXX: Wisgen Favorite BLoC Tests 2 [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 In this test, we create three wisdoms and add/remove them from the favorite BLoC by sending the corresponding events.
 We then wrap our _matcher_ in the _emitsInOrder()_ function.
-This tells the framework that we are working with a stream and looking for specific set of events to be emitted [[@angelovUnitTestingBloc2019]](https://medium.com/flutter-community/unit-testing-with-bloc-b94de9655d86).
+This tells the framework that we are working with a stream and looking for specific set of events to be emitted in order [[@angelovUnitTestingBloc2019]](https://medium.com/flutter-community/unit-testing-with-bloc-b94de9655d86).

 ### Mockito